ifokeev/hapi-introduction/README.md

 ## Parameters

-We‚Äôre also able to take this further with the request and h parameters.
-Let‚Äôs add the ability to pass parameters into our URL:
+We're also able to take this further with the request and h parameters.
+Let's add the ability to pass parameters into our URL:

 ```
 # index.js